23 Top Attractions & Places to Visit in Arizona

 Standing on the rim of the Grand Canyon peering out over the endless ridges of colorful cliff walls and deep ravines, it's impossible not to be inspired by this natural wonder.
 The view never gets old no matter how many times you visit.

-Most visitors head to the South Rim of the Grand Canyon, where lookouts all along the road and walkways running along the canyon's edge offer incredible views.
+Most visitors head to the South Rim of the Grand Canyon, where lookouts all along the road and walkways stretching along the canyon's edge offer incredible views.
+The most famous and easily accessible lookout here is Mather Point, a great place for sunset.
+You can park at the visitor center and walk to this spot.

 The North Rim provides a different view altogether, but the road is closed in winter.
 Depending on the time of year you visit the canyon, the North Rim may not even be an option.